EN

 • What are the maintenance costs for a villa on the Costa del Sol?

-Apartment maintenance fee (community fee)
+Apartment maintenance fees (community fees)

-The amount of the fees depends on many factors – such as the number of units in a given development, the scope of common areas, and the standard of the complex (e.g., heated pool, 24-hour security) – and can range from approximately 80 euros to as much as 1,500 euros per month.
+The amount of the fees depends on many factors – such as the number of flats in a given development, the scope of the communal areas, and the standard of the estate (e.g. heated swimming pool, 24-hour security) – and can range from around €80 to as much as €1,500 per month.

 Property tax (Impuesto sobre Bienes Inmuebles – IBI)

-For an apartment, this amounts to approximately 300–1,000 euros per year, and the tax is paid once a year, usually in the fall.
+For a flat, this amounts to approximately €300–1,000 per year, and the tax is paid once a year, usually in the autumn.

 Electricity

-For an apartment, the average monthly energy cost is around 150 euros; however, during the summer – with heavy use of air conditioning – bills can be significantly higher.
+For a flat, the average monthly cost of electricity is around €150, though in the summer – with heavy use of air conditioning – bills can be significantly higher.

 Water

-Water is typically billed monthly or quarterly, depending on the provider.
+Water is usually billed monthly or quarterly, depending on the supplier.
 The most common providers in the Marbella area include Acosol and Hidralia.
-Average monthly water costs are around 30 euros.
+Average monthly water costs are around €30.

 Internet

-Internet – fiber-optic internet is available in most locations.
-Internet + phone packages typically cost between 20 and 60 euros per month, often with the option to add TV service.
-On average, you should budget about 40 euros per month for high-speed home internet.
+Internet – fibre optic broadband is available in most locations.
+Internet and telephone packages usually cost between €20 and €60 per month, often with the option to add a TV package.
+On average, you should budget around €40 per month for high-speed home internet.

 Insurance

-Tax for Non-Residents (IRNR)
+Tax for non-residents (IRNR)

 The tax rate is 19% for EU citizens and 24% for non-EU citizens.
-The tax base is the so-called imputed income, which is typically 1.1% of the property’s cadastral value (or 2% if the value has not been updated).
+The tax base is the so-called imputed income, which is usually 1.1% of the property’s cadastral value (or 2% if the value has not been updated).

 See also: